adelarsq/adelarsq/README.md

 I’m a software enginner living on Cascavel, Brazil. 🌎

-I work with mainly all things related with software (since assembly until frontend). 🧩
+I work with many things related with software development. 🧩

 I love God and my family. 👶👨👩👦